The bond that you share with your dog is a special thing. It brings you joy nearly every minute of your day – except when it’s time to vacuum.

 Abnormal shedding

-If your dog seems to be shedding more than normal, there may be something more afoot.
-Certain medical conditions like infections, allergies, or worse can cause excessive shedding.
+If your dog is shedding more than normal, there may be something more afoot.
+Certain medical conditions can lead to excessive shedding, including:

-Check your dog’s skin thoroughly for skin irritations or sores and watch out for bald spots, excessive scratching and licking.
-If you notice any of these symptoms, take him to the vet to have him checked out right away.
+Check your dog’s skin thoroughly for skin irritations or sores and watch out for bald spots, excessive scratching, and licking.
+If you notice any of these symptoms, take them to the vet to have their skin checked right away.

 If you don’t spot any irritation or other issues, excessive shedding doesn’t always mean your dog is sick.
 Other factors such as stress and poor diet can also cause a dog to shed more than normal, but these factors can be corrected with some love, attention, and proper nutrition.